NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 A cordless snow blower’s size and weight are important considerations.
 Though users needn’t bend to scoop, lift, and throw snow as they do with a standard shovel, they still must push the snow blower.
 Size also matters when storing the snow blower in a garage, shed, or any other space.

-Single-stage cordless snow blowers typically range in weight from 20 to 60 pounds.
+Small snow blowers are generally single-stage models that weigh between 20 and 60 pounds.
 Though heavier snow blowers may have a self-propelling system to make them easier to move, maneuvering a larger, heavier machine, especially if the area is large or hilly, can be challenging for many users.

 Clearing Width and Depth